sergadin/dbd-oracle/README.md

 ### Loading OCI library

-By default the OCI library is searched in ORACLE_HOME, ORACLE_HOME/lib, and ORACLE_HOME/bin directories, as well as in the current directory.
+The application makes an attempt to load Oracle OCI library during the first call to `dbi:connect`.
+By default, the OCI library is searched in ORACLE_HOME, ORACLE_HOME/lib, and ORACLE_HOME/bin directories, as well as in the current directory.
 If ORACLE_HOME environment variable is not set, then search paths can be provided by setting `dbd.oracle:*foreign-library-search-paths*` variable.
 The value assigned to this variable should be a list of pathnames.
 For example,